-- 13. Further reiterates the importance of maintaining the momentum towards increased trade liberalization, particularly as regards products of interest to developing countries, and of giving it attention in the work leading up to the third Ministerial Conference of the World Trade Organization; further liberalization should be sufficiently broad-based to respond to the range of interests and concerns of all members of the organization within the framework of the organization; in this regard, invites the United Nations Conference on Trade and Development to provide analytical support and technical assistance to developing countries for their effective participation in multilateral trade negotiations and in their formulation of a positive agenda for future trade negotiations; - 14.
-Welcomes the launching of the substantive preparatory process for the tenth session of the United Nations Conference on Trade and Development, to be held at Bangkok in 2000, by the Trade and Development Board at its forty-fifth session, with a view to the finalization of the agenda of the Conference by the Board at its nineteenth executive session, in December 1998, and considers that the tenth session of the United Nations Conference on Trade and Development will provide an important opportunity for the United Nations system and the international community to make a collective reflection on development; - 15.
-Emphasizes the importance of the strengthening of, and the attainment of greater universality by, the international trading system and of accelerating the process directed towards accession to the World Trade Organization of developing countries and countries with economies in transition, and emphasizes the necessity for Governments members of the World Trade Organization and relevant international organizations to assist non-members of the World Trade Organization so as to facilitate their efforts with respect to accession, in an expeditious and transparent manner on the basis of World Trade Organization rights and obligations, and for the United Nations Conference on Trade and Development and the World Trade Organization to provide technical assistance, within their mandate, thereby contributing to the rapid and full integration of those countries into the multilateral trading system; - 16.
-Stresses the need for improved measures to address the effects of the financial crisis on the international trading system and the development prospects of developing countries and the countries affected by the crisis, emphasizing that keeping all markets open and maintaining continued growth in world trade are key elements in overcoming the crisis, and in this context rejects the use of any protectionist measures; at a broader level, there is a need for greater coherence between the development objectives agreed to by the international community and the functioning of the international trading and financial system, and in this context calls for close cooperation between the organizations of the United Nations system, and the multilateral trade and financial institutions; - 17.
-Recognizes the importance of open regional economic integration in the creation of new opportunities for expanding trade and investment, stresses the importance of those initiatives being in conformity with World Trade Organization rules, where applicable, and, bearing in mind the primacy of the multilateral trading system, affirms that regional trade agreements should be outward-oriented and supportive of the multilateral trading system;

-- 18. Reiterates that, in line with Agenda 21 and the Rio Declaration on Environment and Development, Governments should have as their objective to ensure that trade and environmental policies are mutually supportive so as to achieve sustainable development; in so doing, their environmental policies and measures with a potential trade impact should not be used for protectionist purposes; and encourages the United Nations Conference on Trade and Development to continue its work on trade, environment and development; - 19.
-Strongly underlines the need for technical assistance to developing countries for taking the fullest possible advantage of the dispute settlement mechanism of the World Trade Organization, based on multilaterally agreed rules and regulations, and in this context emphasizes the importance of enabling the United Nations Conference on Trade and Development to provide technical assistance to developing countries, in particular the least developed countries and small island developing States, in this area, and welcomes its collaboration with the relevant organizations of the United Nations system, the Bretton Woods institutions, the World Trade Organization, the Bank for International Settlements and other relevant organizations in undertaking its work; - 20.
-Emphasizes that the dispute settlement mechanism of the World Trade Organization is a key element with regard to the integrity and credibility of the multilateral trading system and the full realization of the benefits anticipated from the conclusion of the Uruguay Round of multilateral trade negotiations; - 21.
-Requests the Secretary-General of the United Nations, in collaboration with the secretariat of the United Nations Conference on Trade and Development, to report to the General Assembly at its fifty-fourth session on the implementation of the present resolution, developments in the multilateral trading system and the implementation of the ministerial communiqué on market access adopted by the Economic and Social Council on 8 July 1998.
+- 12. Welcomes the launching of the substantive preparatory process for the tenth session of the United Nations Conference on Trade and Development, to be held at Bangkok in 2000, by the Trade and Development Board at its forty-fifth session, with a view to the finalization of the agenda of the Conference by the Board at its nineteenth executive session, in December 1998, and considers that the tenth session of the United Nations Conference on Trade and Development will provide an important opportunity for the United Nations system and the international community to make a collective reflection on development; - 13.
+Emphasizes the importance of the strengthening of, and the attainment of greater universality by, the international trading system and of accelerating the process directed towards accession to the World Trade Organization of developing countries and countries with economies in transition, and emphasizes the necessity for Governments members of the World Trade Organization and relevant international organizations to assist non-members of the World Trade Organization so as to facilitate their efforts with respect to accession, in an expeditious and transparent manner on the basis of World Trade Organization rights and obligations, and for the United Nations Conference on Trade and Development and the World Trade Organization to provide technical assistance, within their mandate, thereby contributing to the rapid and full integration of those countries into the multilateral trading system; - 14.
+Stresses the need for improved and coordinated measures to address the effects of the financial crisis on the international trading system and the development prospects of developing countries, emphasizing that keeping the trading system open and maintaining continued growth in world trade are key elements in overcoming the crisis, and rejects the use of any protectionist measures; at a broader level, there is a need for greater coherence between the development objectives agreed to by the international community and the functioning of the international trading and financial system and in this context, calls for close cooperation between organizations of the United Nations system, including the Bretton Woods institutions and the World Trade Organization; - 15.
+Recognizes the importance of open regional economic integration in the creation of new opportunities for expanding trade and investment, stresses the importance of those initiatives being in conformity with World Trade Organization rules, where applicable, and, bearing in mind the primacy of the multilateral trading system, affirms that regional trade agreements should be outward-oriented and supportive of the multilateral trading system; - 16.
+Reiterates that, in line with Agenda 218 and the Rio Declaration on Environment and Development, 9 Governments should have as their objective to ensure that trade and environmental policies are mutually supportive so as to achieve sustainable development; in so doing, their environmental policies and measures with a potential trade impact should not be used for protectionist purposes, and in this context encourages the United Nations Conference on Trade and Development to continue its work on trade, environment and development; - 17.
+Strongly underlines the need to provide technical assistance to developing countries for capacity-building in trade negotiations and for taking the fullest possible advantage of the dispute settlement mechanism and in this regard emphasizes the importance of strengthening the capacity of the United Nations Conference on Trade and Development in carrying out analytical and technical cooperation activities in the areas of trade, finance, technology, investment and sustainable development, and welcomes its collaboration with relevant organizations of the United Nations system, including the Bretton Woods institutions, the World Trade Organization, the Bank for International Settlements and other relevant organizations in undertaking its work;